jaiswalpuru/CS_6350/README.md

-# CS_6350-BigDataAnalyticsAndManagement
+# CS_6350
+### BigDataAnalyticsAndManagement
-This repo consists for theory, papers, notes, assignment related to Big Data
+This repo consists of theory, research papers, notes, assignment related to Big Data